 Jenifer Patterson, R.N., MSN, APRN, MSCN, is an MS-certified nurse practitioner with five years of experience treating MS patients.
 In addition, she serves on several advisory boards and National Multiple Sclerosis Society committees.

-Thanks to Norton Neuroscience Institute, MS patients have convenient access to these specialized providers, as well as diagnostic services, infusion therapy services and clinical interventions all located all on the third floor in Norton Medical Plaza II - Suburban.
+Thanks to Norton Neuroscience Institute, MS patients have convenient access to these specialized providers, as well as diagnostic services, infusion therapy services and clinical interventions all located all on the third floor in Norton Medical Plaza 2 - St. Matthews.

 Join us for a class